telerik/ajax-docs/controls/treelist/data-binding/model-binding-and-strongly-typed-data-controls.md

 **Editing**

-In order to have editing enabled into the data bound controls you need to set the UpdateMethodof the corresponding control to the web form page’s method.
+In order to have editing enabled into the data bound controls you need to set the UpdateMethod of the corresponding control to the web form page’s method.
 The UpdateMethod can have following signature:

 ````C#
 	        public void UpdateProduct(int ProductID)